Skip to content

 Just below the search bar on the Google Search results page, click Tools.
 This will populate two additional dropdown features: Any time and All results.
 From there, you can use the Any time tab to filter results by when the content was published or updated.

-A portion of a Google Search results page for the best over the ear headphones with an arrow pointing to the filter Any time.
+Google Search results page for the best over the ear headphones with an arrow pointing to the results filter Any time.

 22. Filter Google Search results by image type